opnfv/vswitchperf/docs/userguide/integration.rst

              ]
     }

-This test profile uses the the vswitch add_vport method which returns a string value of the port added.
+This test profile uses the vswitch add_vport method which returns a string value of the port added.
 This is later called by the del_port method using the name from step 1.